FisherWallaceLaboratories/Scientificevidence/README.md

 # Multiple clinical trials have been performed using the Fisher Wallace Stimulator and devices deemed similar for research purposes.

-* Depression and Anxiety Research
+* [Depression and Anxiety Research] - Comparing Java, and Ruby's Hello World.

 * Insomnia Research